Dublin Airport: Terminal 1

 The current Terminal 1 building opened in 1972 was designed to handle five million passengers per year.
 The original design included a second pier which would have been identical to the current decagon-shaped boarding Pier B, but this was never built.
 A car park was originally located on the upper floor of the building and the access ramps are still in place but it was closed for security reasons in the 1970s and converted into offices.
 Terminal 1 has been regularly extended and improved over the last two decades.
 In October 2007, a new pier designed by Larry Oltmanns, while design director of the London office of Skidmore, Owings & Merrill, who also designed graphics for its interior, was opened to the north of Terminal 1.
 This pier caters for the majority of Ryanair flights.
 In 2009, a new extension featuring new food and retail outlets was added to the side of Terminal 1.
-Terminal 1 is currently home to all airlines except Aer Lingus, American Airlines, Delta Air Lines, Emirates and United Airlines.
+Terminal 1 is currently home to all airlines except Aer Lingus, American Airlines, British Airways, Delta Air Lines, Emirates, Iberia Express, JetBlue, United Airlines and Vueling.

 Terminal 2

 Terminal 2 is a 75,000 m2 (810,000 sq ft) terminal and pier (Pier E) which provides aircraft parking for 27 narrow body aircraft through 25 departure gates and 16 immigration desks which can handle up to 15 million passengers annually.
 The project was designed by Pascall+Watson architects and the total cost was €600 million.
 Aer Lingus is the main carrier operating at Terminal 2 and since its opening have developed a hub at Dublin primarily for traffic traveling between Europe and the United States.
 Terminal 2 is now the transatlantic gateway for flights to the United States as it features a US pre-clearance immigration facility which was previously housed in Terminal 1.

 Construction of Terminal 2 began on 1 October 2007, and it was officially opened on 19 November 2010 by the then Taoiseach Brian Cowen T.D.
 The intended purpose of Terminal 2 was to house all long-haul carriers in addition to Aer Lingus; however significant growth in US traffic has resulted in most long haul carriers flying outside the United States remaining in Terminal 1.
 During the design of Terminal 2 provisions were made for an expanded check in hall and additional pier (Pier F) to cater for future growth.
-Terminal 2 also contains the United States immigration pre-clearance facility.
-Currently Aer Lingus, American Airlines, Delta Air Lines, Emirates and United Airlines operate from Terminal 2.
+Terminal 2 is currently home to IAG airlines Aer Lingus, British Airways, Iberia Express and Vueling, and U.S. carriers American Airlines, Delta Air Lines, JetBlue and United Airlines.
+Emirates also operates from the terminal.